acibilous/sfcc-catalog-reducer/README.md

     },
     "behavior": "createNew", // script behavior could be either 'createNew' or 'updateExisting' (OPTIONAL, createNew by default)
-    "outPostfix": "_reduced", // ending part of out files, works with behavior=createNew (OPTIONAL, _reduced by default) "enabledCache": true, // to read catalogs data from JSONs if exist "cleanupData": false, // to remove catalogs data JSONs after processing "categoriesConfig": { // Sets amount of products (with their dependencies) should to keep after reducing for every type "$default": {
+    "outPostfix": "_reduced", // ending part of out files, works with behavior=createNew (OPTIONAL, _reduced by default) "categoriesConfig": { // Sets amount of products (with their dependencies) should to keep after reducing for every type "$default": {
             "master": 1,